-At its June 2015 meeting, the National Board advised that its preference of frequency of volume and trend data is quarterly, and approved the quarterly AHPRA performance report and volume and trend reports be inserted into Schedule 5 of the Health Profession Agreement.
+At its June 2015 meeting, the National Board advised its preference for monthly volume and trend data and approve the quarterly AHPRA performance report and volume and trend reports be inserted into Schedule 5 of the Health Profession Agreement.

 The reporting framework will be finalised by the end of Quarter 1 of 2015/16.